Thinking globally about history

 Thinking Through Water: An Interview with Sunil S. Amrith

-Read more about `Thinking Through Water: An Interview with Sunil S. Amrith`Quote of the month
+Read more about `Thinking Through Water: An Interview with Sunil S. Amrith`

 There is a familiar claim in post-antique history writing that one of the characteristics of modernity was "Western, empty, post-Enlightenment time" liberating itself from this enclosed providentialist time, but … still carrying on many of its dynamics … One of the things my book is trying to do is to reverse that order and suggest that state-directed empty time was invented first and apocalyptic eschatology or enclosed providentialist time is a dialectical response to that.